 3. Sforzesco Castle

 Though not as extravagant as the aforementioned attractions, the Sforzesco Castle is still a sight to behold.
 Originally built as a fortification in the 14th century, the castle features massive gates, high walls, and three impressive watchtowers.
-The main gate leads to an expansive courtyard which is embraced by beautiful loggias.
+The main gate leads to an expansive courtyard that is embraced by beautiful loggias.

 Throughout its history, the castle underwent several renovations.
 The first one dates back to the 15th century when the Duke of Milan, Francesco Sforza, transformed it into a magnificent residence.
 Hence, the name Sforzesco.
 Years later, under the domination of the Spanish, the castle switched back to its former role as a fortress.
 The Spanish even enlarged it, turning the structure into one of Europe’s largest citadels at the time.
-These days, the castle becomes an art museum and a landmark of Milan.
+These days, the castle becomes an art museum and a landmark in Milan.

 Tips for visiting Milan

 - Both Duomo and Galleria are located exactly in the city center.
 Easily accessible by Metro 1 and 3 – Station: Duomo.

 - A visit to the Duomo costs only 2€ (including the admission to the Crypt) but it might take some time as the queue is long.
 However, the line moves relatively fast.

 - The lift to the cathedral’s terrace costs 13€.
 The ticket office is on the right of Duomo’s main entrance.
 You can also reach the terrace on foot.
 Admission price: 9€.